aws-samples/data-perimeter-helper/data_perimeter_helper/queries/s3/README.md

     {identity_perimeter_trusted_principal_arn}
     {identity_perimeter_trusted_principal_id}
     -- Remove API calls made by AWS service principals - `useridentity.principalid` field in CloudTrail log equals `AWSService`.
+    -- Remove preflight requests which are unauthenticated and used to determine the cross-origin resource sharing (CORS) configuration
+    AND eventname != 'PreflightRequest'
     AND useridentity.principalid != 'AWSService'
     -- Remove API calls with errors
     AND errorcode IS NULL